flightwatching/wilco-api/docs/symbols/xy-graph.md

 You can set the bound for the x-axis and y-axis with `xmin` `xmax` `ymin` `ymax`

 You can specify a min bound that is greater than a max bound.
 In that case, the axis will be oriented in a descending order

+Bounds are optional, you can specify only one bound, the other will be automatic

+![axis bounds][bounds]
+[bounds]: xy-images/bounds.png
+`&ymin=630&...`

 # User interactions